-Within three school days of the formal removal, the campus behavior coordinator or appropriate administrator shall schedule a conference with the student's parent, the student, the teacher who removed the student from class, and any other appropriate administrator.
+Within three school days of the formal removal, the CBC or appropriate administrator shall schedule a conference with the student's parent, the student, the teacher who removed the student from class, and any other appropriate administrator.

-At the conference, the campus behavior coordinator or appropriate administrator shall inform the student of the alleged misconduct and the proposed consequences.
+At the conference, the CBC or appropriate administrator shall inform the student of the alleged misconduct and the proposed consequences.
 The student shall have an opportunity to respond to the allegations.

-When a student is removed from the regular classroom by a teacher and a conference is pending, the campus behavior coordinator or other administrator may place the student in:
+When a student is removed from the regular classroom by a teacher and a conference is pending, the CBC or other administrator may place the student in:

-- Another appropriate classroom.
+- Another appropriate classroom

-- In-school suspension.
+- ISS

-- Out-of-school suspension.
+- Out-of-school suspension

-- DAEP.
+- DAEP